Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

-The magnetic and electronic properties of the Bi$_{2}$Te$_{3}$-FePS$_{3}$ heterostructure have been investigated by performing DFT calculations using a supercell containing both individual layers coupled weakly by the vdW interaction (see methods for details).
+The magnetic and electronic properties of the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure have been investigated by performing DFT calculations using a supercell containing both individual layers coupled weakly by the vdW interaction (see methods for details).
+Since the point group symmetry (D$_{3d}$) remains invariant with the thickness of Bi$_{2}$Te$_{3}$, we have considered Bi$_{2}$Te$_{3}$ monolayer for our calculations to save computational time.
+Note that no significant Raman shift was observed in the in-plane phonon characteristic mode (E$_{g}^{2}$) of Bi$_{2}$Te$_{3}$, whereas, out-of-plane Raman mode (A$_{1g}^{2}$) shows a maximum shift of 6 cm$^{-1}$ with thickness \cite{Nano-Bi2Te3, shahil2012micro,shahil2010crystal} (See Supplementary Information Table IV, Table VII).
+In the context of the current study, temperature dependent phonon anomaly as detected from the deviation from anharmonicity, in phonon frequency for a certain thickness is conceptually different from the thickness dependent variation of Raman shift.
+Contrastingly, all phonon modes of FePS$_{3}$ hardly show any Raman shift with decreasing thickness down to monolayer (see Supplementary Information, Figure S23, Table VI).
+It is worth mentioning that FePS$_{3}$ exhibits layer thickness independent transition temperature (T$_{N} \sim $ 120 K) from bulk to monolayer \cite{lee2016ising}.
 In this framework, the S-termination of the FePS$_{3}$ layer (on top of the Bi$_{2}$Te$_{3}$ layer) is energetically the most stable configuration, and the stoichiometry of each individual layer is also maintained.
-Interestingly, the magnetic ground state (z-AFM order; cf. (Fig. \ref{fig5}a) of the FePS$_{3}$ layer remains unchanged even in this hybrid set-up.
+Interestingly, the magnetic ground state (z-AFM order; cf. (Fig. \ref{fig4}a) of the FePS$_{3}$ layer remains unchanged even in this heterostructure set-up.
 The robustness in AFM order of FePS$_{3}$ compound \cite{lee2016ising} from bulk to monolayer to heterostructure is promising for device applications.
 We obtain $\sim$ 3.5 $\mu_{B}$ magnetic moment at the Fe$^{2+}$ sites, whereas the other atoms have negligibly small moments (< 0.1 $\mu_{B}$).
 Furthermore, the nature of the spin anisotropy of the interface FePS$_{3}$ layer was determined from our calculated magnetocrystalline anisotropy energies (MAE).
-The obtained MAE (E$_{in-plane}$-E$_{z}$) value 1.31 meV/f.u. of the FePS$_{3}$ layer indicates the easy axis of spin anisotropy of the system.
-The GGA+$U$+SOC electronic structures (Fig {\ref{fig5}b}) of the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure reveal that the system is a narrow band-gap (0.25 eV) semiconductor.
+The obtained MAE (E$_{in-plane}$-E$_{z}$) value 1.31 meV/f.u. of the FePS$_{3}$ layer indicates the easy axis (out-of-plane) of magnetic anisotropy of the system.
+Relatively large MAE value \cite{PRMDD} originates from the strong spin-orbit coupling (SOC) in the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure.
+In contrast, magnetic shape anisotropy (MSA), which represents the anisotropic dipolar interaction of free magnetic poles and tends to align magnetic moments parallel to surfaces, only plays a significant role when SOC is weak \cite{PRMDD}.
+MSA values are generally in the order of µeV, and thus, they are negligible for Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure .
+Therefore, the long-range order observed in the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure is primarily governed by MAE.
+The GGA+$U$+SOC electronic structures (Fig {\ref{fig4}b}) of the Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure reveal that the system is a narrow band-gap (0.25 eV) semiconductor.
 The atom-projected density of states (DOS) shows that the bands below the Fermi level (FL) are predominantly occupied by Bi and Te valence states, and there is a strong hybridization between the Fe $d$ levels and the valence-band orbitals of Bi$_2$Te$_3$.
-Since this hybridization is spin-dependent, the proximity exchange could be significant~\cite{prox-theory} and may lead to gaped surface states as opposed to the metallic surface states of isolated Bi$_{2}$Te$_{3}$ (see Figure S5(b)).
+Since this hybridization is spin-dependent, the proximity exchange could be significant~\cite{prox-theory} and may lead to gaped surface states as opposed to the metallic surface states of isolated Bi$_{2}$Te$_{3}$ (see Figure S5(b).
+Note that scanning tunnelling spectroscopy on Bi$_{2}$Te$_{3}$/FePS$_{3}$ heterostructure may invoke insights into the atomistic origin of the proximitized magnetic ordering which is beyond the scope of the current work.